 A Private Limited Company is a type of entity in India which holds many advantages over any other form of existence in our country.
-Furthermore, as per statistics, about 93% of the entities registered in India is in the form of a Private limited company.
+Furthermore, as per statistics, about 93% of the entities registered in India are in the form of a Private limited company.
 In other words, this form of entity is very popular and is opted by major entrepreneurs and industrialists.

 What is a Private Limited Company?

 A Private Limited Company is a kind of entity in India which is privately held by businesses.
 Additionally, this type of entity limits owner liability to their shareholdings, the total number of shareholders of the company to 300 and restricts them to trade the shares of the company publically.

 Advantages of Private Limited Company Registration